-5.3 Estimating Cohort Effects Using the Intrinsic Estimator
+5.4 Estimating Cohort Effects Using the Intrinsic Estimator

-We mentioned above that the central difficulty to estimating age, cohort and time effects is that the various approaches employed require the researcher to make an arbitrary normalization in order to break the multicollinearity among the variables.
-The practical difficulty is that the researcher usually has very little to guide him in selecting one normalization over another and estimated results tend to be very sensitive to the normalization selected.
+We mentioned above that the central difficulty to estimating age, cohort and time effects is that the various approaches employed require the researcher to make an arbitrary normalization in order to break the prefect collinearity among the variables.
+Yang et al. (2004) proposes a new approach called the "Intrinsic Estimator."

-One approach that attempts to overcome this problem is the Intrinsic Estimator of Yang et al. (2004).
 This estimator is essentially a principal components approach which shows that any normalization used to identify age, cohort and time effects separately can be understood as a common component and an arbitrary linear trend.
 This common component is referred to as the intrinsic estimator.
-We divide our sample into 4-year age groups (18-21, 22-25, etc) and apply the intrinsic estimator to the Consumer Confidence Survey data.13 The estimates are presented in Figure 10.14
+We divide our sample into 3-year age groups (18-20, 21-23, etc) and apply the intrinsic estimator to the Consumer Confidence Survey data.18 The estimates are presented in Figure 14.19

-The first panel of Figure 10 suggests that age has an impact on inflation expectations that is independent of the cohort effect.
-Inflation expectations increase with age until one's early 70s, before declining through the rest of life.
+The first panel of Figure 14 suggests that age has an impact on inflation expectations that is independent of the cohort effect.
+Inflation expectations decrease with age until one's late 30s, then increase suddenly before remaining approximately constant until one's late-80s.
+Although there does appear to be some variation across age, the range of estimated effects is rather small, differing by only 0.4% between the largest and smallest values.
 Combining this with our earlier result that an individual's short-term inflation experience has no effect on their inflation expectations suggests that age affects inflation expectations through some channel other than the consumption basket.